ameru/karting-microgame-unity3D/README.md

 Hi there!
 If you want to help QA test my game on your desktop/laptop, play "Mariowo Kart on a Budget" here: https://connect.unity.com/p/mariowo-kart-on-a-budget
+Feel free to leave comments on how I can make the gameplay better, and I will update my documentation accordingly :)

 ## Game Controls
 * press "up" key to accelerate